2011 Springfield tornado: Tornado summary

-Greater Springfield

-A large, long-lived tornado left a swath of major damage through Hampden County into Worcester County, in Western and Central Massachusetts.
-The tornado proved to be unusually persistent, remaining on the ground for one hour and ten minutes along a path 37.6 mi long, the second longest on record in Massachusetts.
-The damage path reached a width of 0.5 mi at its greatest point, while it was moving through Brimfield State Forest.
-The city of Springfield was devastated by the June 1, 2011 tornado, as was the southern portion of the Springfield Metropolitan Area – from Westfield to Charlton.
-Massachusetts has experienced only eight EF3 or higher tornadoes since 1950, and this was the first in Hampden County.
-The tornado killed three people, injured about 200 others, and left hundreds homeless.
-In Springfield, approximately 577 buildings were destroyed or severely damaged by the tornado.
-Hundreds of other homes were destroyed in surrounding towns, including West Springfield (88 structures) and Monson (77 structures), among others.
-Damage estimates from the storm exceed $140 million, the majority of which was from the destruction of homes and businesses.
-Based on a post-storm survey by the National Weather Service, the tornado attained maximum estimated winds of 160 mph as it moved into Springfield, ranking it as a high-end EF3.

 Westfield

 The tornado first touched down at 4:17 p.m.
 EDT (20:17 UTC) in the Munger Hill section of Westfield, near Birch Bluffs Drive.
 Within Westfield, a total of 257 homes suffered damage, mostly ranging from broken windows to roof damage.
 However, 3 homes suffered extensive damage, including a house on Shaker Road which was ultimately condemned due to a tree piercing through the roof.
 Damage to homes and other structures was reported on Birch Bluffs Drive, Shaker Road, Falley Drive, Steiger Drive, Mallard Lane, Cardinal Lane, Glenwood Drive, Pontoosic Road, and Knollwood Drive.
 The tornado moderately damaged Munger Hill Elementary School, with two classrooms nearly destroyed and debris scattered throughout the school.
 The tornado removed a 20-foot section of roofing from the school and moved it several hundred feet away, dumping it in a swimming pool at a nearby home on Cardinal Lane.
 Only a handful of people were inside the school when the tornado struck, as pupils had already been dismissed for the day.
 Significant damage to trees and power lines occurred throughout Westfield.
 No fatalities or serious injuries occurred in Westfield as a result of the tornado; initial reports by state officials erroneously stated that two deaths occurred in Westfield.